 One of the most widely used materials in the construction industry is sheet metal.
-This material consists of a flat sheet which can be made from a variety of metals, including steel, aluminium, brass, tin or nickel.
+But have you ever consider it for sheet metal home decor?
+This material consists of a flat sheet which can be made from a variety of metals, including steel, aluminum, brass, tin or nickel.
 The main reason for this is how it’s completely ductile, meaning it can be used to create another object with great ease.

 12 Great Sheet Metal Home Decor Ideas